shailshouryya/Fun-Projects/README.md

 * [The Dangers of "Evil Twin" Wi-Fi Hotspots](https://www.lifewire.com/dangers-of-evil-twin-wi-fi-hotspots-2487659) - Lifewire, by Andy O'Donnell; Updated May 15, 2019
 * [Cisco Systems Networking Tutorials and Resources: Cisco offers certifications in several networking technology areas](https://www.lifewire.com/cisco-systems-corporation-817476) - Lifewire, by Bradley Mitchell; Updated December 06, 2018
 * [MAC Addresses With Formatting Examples](https://www.lifewire.com/introduction-to-mac-addresses-817937) - Lifewire, by Bradley Mitchell; Updated May 30, 2019
+* [What Is Tethering a Cellphone?](https://www.lifewire.com/what-is-tethering-2377921) - Lifewire, by Melanie Pinola; Updated May 16, 2019

 ***
 ***